 TMTW members are invited to participate in choosing the monthly Photo Writing Prompt by submitting good quality, sharp ORIGINAL (YOUR photo – not someone else’s) images in JPG format to Jerri Garza.
 Do not send anything from the Internet as we would be subject to heavy fines.

-Send two to four images no later than the 10th of each month to Jerri at moc.o1526928108ohay@1526928108flowg1526928108nikla1526928108ta1526928108.
+Send two to four images no later than the 10th of each month to Jerri at moc.o1532317441ohay@1532317441flowg1532317441nikla1532317441ta1532317441.
 Jerri will then send four selections to Kip for inclusion in the newsletter.
-Please give your images a title and have images ready for publication.
+Please have images at high resolution for publication.
 There is no monetary compensation for TMTW use of members’ images.
 Images must be received by the deadline for use in the writing prompts.
 It is not required to submit images for writing prompts participation.

 The writing guidelines remain at 500 words or fewer, Times New Roman, 12-point font.
 If you wish, you may read or have your Opportunity read at the monthly meeting.
 You can choose to write about one, several, or all images.
 If all images are selected for the Writing Opportunity, then attempt to combine the images into one related assignment.